PlatONnetwork/platon.py/docs/examples.rst

     from abc import ABC, abstractmethod
     from typing import Tuple, Optional, Callable, List, Iterable

-    from web3 import Web3
+    from platon import Web3
-    from web3.contract import Contract
+    from platon.contract import Contract
-    from web3.datastructures import AttributeDict
+    from platon.datastructures import AttributeDict
-    from web3.exceptions import BlockNotFound
+    from platon.exceptions import BlockNotFound
-    from eth_abi.codec import ABICodec
+    from platon_abi.codec import ABICodec

     # Currently this method is not exposed over official web3 API,
-    # but we need it to construct eth_getLogs parameters
+    # but we need it to construct platon_getLogs parameters
-    from web3._utils.filters import construct_event_filter_params
+    from platon._utils.filters import construct_event_filter_params
-    from web3._utils.events import get_event_data
+    from platon._utils.events import get_event_data

     logger = logging.getLogger(__name__)